jefkeppens/PPP-Adventure_Game/README.md

 ![Spikes](Images/hurt.png)

 ## Candy
-When running over the candy, on live is added.
+When running over the candy (shown in the first image on the ReadMe), one life is added.
 ![Candy](Images/candy.png)

 ## NPC